jovibor/HexCtrl/README.md

 * Two working modes: **Memory** and [**Virtual Data Mode**](#virtual-data-mode)
 * Fully-featured **Bookmarks Manager**
 * Fully-featured **Search and Replace**
-* Changeable encoding for the text area
+* Changeable codepage for the text area
 * Many options to **Copy/Paste** to/from clipboard
 * **Undo/Redo**
 * Modify data with **Filling** and many predefined **Operations** options